Three of Swords tarot card meaning

 In the long run, the Three of Swords teaches the importance of confrontation.
 When you are plunged into pain it is often easier to avoid the problem - or to indulge in sadness - rather than to analyze the situation as objectively as possible.
 Learning from your traumatic experiences means giving yourself a chance to evolve and learn from your mistakes.

-Interpretation of The Three of Swords upright
+Three of Swords upright

 Like the other cards in the suit of Swords, the Three of Swords is, above all, about the mind, the intellect and reasoning.
 It is usually associated with ideas of sadness and distress.
 Which is why some cartomancy adepts fear its presence.
 For my part, I prefer to avoid hasty judgments and focus on the valuable lessons this card has.